Brownsville Personal Injury Attorneys

 Brownsville Construction Accident Lawyers

-When Workers Are Hurt, Our Brownsville Attorneys Are Here to Help
+When Construction Workers Are Hurt, Our Attorneys Are Here to Help

-The construction industry is one of the most diverse industries—employing tens of thousands of workers with a diverse range of skills and interests.
+The construction industry is one of the most diverse industries—employing tens of thousands of workers.
 Unfortunately, this industry is also one of the most dangerous.
-Out of all nationwide fatal injuries, 21% of them happen at construction sites, according to the Occupational Safety & Health Administration (OSHA).
+Out of all nationwide fatal injuries, 21% of them happen at construction sites, according to OSHA.
 Construction work is hazardous because it requires people to work at great heights, work with heavy objects, and risk exposure to toxic chemicals.
 Although this industry has inherent dangers, employers are required to keep workers as safe as possible.
-Industry regulations exist to prevent workers from getting hurt.
+Industry regulations exist to prevent workers from getting seriously hurt or killed while on the job.
 Unfortunately, employers fail to follow these regulations, causing workers to suffer injuries.

 Common Hazards Faced at Construction Sites

-Human error is also at the root of severe accidents.
-Whether it is negligence on the part of the supervisor or the mistakes of a co-worker, human error makes construction one of the most dangerous lines of work.
-Self-inspection, good training, and accountability are key to preventing human errors from causing tragedies.
+Human error is at the root of severe accidents.
+Whether it is negligence on the part of the supervisor or a co-worker's mistakes, human error makes construction one of the most dangerous lines of work.
+Self-inspection, good training, and accountability are key to preventing human errors from causing tragedies and significant injuries.

 Hazards that cause construction accidents include: